MRKISS Library

 - Getting tools installed on new supercomputers and HPC clusters can be a challenge.
 It can even be annoying in the cloud.

-The "last straw" was the frustration of spending four hours trying to get my normal technical computing environment deployed to a new supercomputer with insufficient user privilege and a broken user space package manager.
+Then one day I spent four hours trying to get my normal technical computing environment deployed to a new supercomputer with insufficient user privilege and a broken user space package manager.
+I wrote this library over the following weekend. ;)

 In short, sometimes I just want something to work without downloading and installing gigabytes of stuff.